-Results: Mean VA (Early Treatment Diabetic Retinopathy Study letters±SD) of sequentially treated fellow eyes at baseline was significantly higher (62 ± 13), VA gain over two years lower (0.65±14), and proportion of eyes with good VA ($\geq 20/40$ or 70 letters) higher (46%) than the respective first eyes (baseline VA 54±16, VA gain at two years 5.6±15, percentage of eyes with good VA 38%).
+Results: Mean VA of sequentially treated fellow eyes at baseline was significantly higher (62±13), VA gain over two years lower (0.65±14), and proportion of eyes with good VA (≥20/40 or 70 letters) higher (46%) than the respective first eyes (baseline VA 54±16, VA gain at two years 5.6±15, percentage of eyes with good VA 38%).
 Non-sequential fellow eyes showed baseline characteristics and VA outcomes similar to first eyes.
 Fellow eye involvement rate was 32% at two years, and median time interval to fellow eye involvement was 71 (IQR 27-147) weeks.

-Conclusion: This report shows sequentially treated nAMD fellow eyes have better baseline and final VA than non-sequentially treated eyes after 2 years of treatment.
+Conclusion: This reports shows sequentially treated nAMD fellow eyes have better baseline and final VA than non-sequentially treated eyes after 2 years of treatment.
 Sequentially treated eyes also had a greater proportion with good VA after 2 years of treatment.